You’ve been placed at Lake Forest College and are wondering what’s next? Let us help you with the next steps.

 Computing instructions are emailed in late May.
 It’s important that you do not change any passwords for these accounts until you arrive on campus in August.
 If you have questions about computing on campus, including computer requirements, check out the Information Technology page.

 Once you have access to your computing credentials, don’t forget to submit your housing form for incoming exchange students.
-You will receive an email from Residence Life with a link to complete the housing form.
 This helps us to place you in proper housing and with a roommate that will fit your lifestyle.
 Learn more about the residence halls.
-Please note that your ISEP benefits cover a quad room in Roberts, McClure, and Gregory; request for placement in a different style of housing or dorm will incur additional costs.
-(Past ISEP students have recommended McClure, as it has a kitchen and a large lounge.)
+Please note that your ISEP benefits cover a quad room in Roberts, McClure, and Gregory; requests for placement in a different style of housing or dorm will incur additional costs.
+If you have any questions about your housing, please email email@example.com and make sure to mention that you are an ISEP exchange student.

 Special Needs Accommodation Form